 What effects has the GST had on consumers and companies, and what are some of the problems that have arisen since its implementation?

-GST has had a major effect on both companies and consumers.
+The GST has had a significant impact on both companies and consumers.
 GST has streamlined the tax code, lessened the burden of compliance, and made it simpler for companies to submit claims for input tax credits.
-Also, it abolished the tax cascade, which led to cheaper pricing for customers.
-However, there have been difficulties, including the necessity to streamline the tax rate structure and the first implementation bugs, as well as small company compliance concerns.
+Additionally, it abolished the tax cascade, resulting in lower pricing for customers.
+However, there have been difficulties, including the need to streamline the tax rate structure and address initial implementation bugs, as well as concerns related to small company compliance.
 Although the GST has benefited both companies and consumers overall, there is always room for improvement.

 Future Outlook for GST in India: